Eschatologue/CM_wiki/docs/option/feat/feat-advanced.md

 You learn one of the following cantrips: *Booming Blade*, *Blade Ward*, *Green-flame Blade*, *Shocking Grasp*, *Sword Burst*, or *True Strike*.

 **Swift Cantrip**{ .inl }
-When you take the Attack action, you can replace one of the attack with a cantrip that has a casting time of an Action.
+When you take the **:rsc-a: Attack**{ .rsc } action, you can replace one of the attack with a cantrip that has a casting time of an Action.

 ---